-Shavuot, which begins at sunset on Tuesday evening, June 3rd, and ends at nightfall on Thursday, June 5th, is the celebration of the giving of the Torah at Mount Sinai.
+Shavuot, which begins at sunset on Saturday evening, May 23rd, and ends at nightfall on Monday, May 25th, is the celebration of the giving of the Torah at Mount Sinai.

 What does cheesecake have to do with the holiday of Shavuot?
 On Shavuot, it is customary to eat dairy because, according to one opinion, once the Israelites were informed that there were dietary laws that they needed to learn, they chose to eat only dairy in order to have time to learn the laws of kosher slaughter.
 Eating dairy foods such as cheesecake and blintzes is just one of the customs of Shavuot.

 The following NJOP tools are an excellent way to explore the other aspects of the holiday of Shavuot.

-1) Grab a free copy ofÂ “Jewish Treats on The Ten Commandments,” a beautiful fifteen page overview of the Ten Commandments that were given to the Jewish people at Mount Sinai on Shavuot.
+1) Grab a free copy of Jewish Treats on The Ten Commandments, a beautiful fifteen page overview of the Ten Commandments that were given to the Jewish people at Mount Sinai on Shavuot.
 Download it here.

 2) Learn from an expert!
 Let Rabbi Ephraim Z. Buchwald, Founder and Director of NJOP, take you through the essential elements of Shavuot in four short webisodes about important aspects of the holiday.
 You can find them here.

 3) Shavuot may not be as well known as Passover or Sukkot, but it’s a holiday packed with meaning.
-Connect with the significance of the holiday by learning more about it through Jewish Treats’ Shavuot Archive.
+Connect with the significance of the holiday by learning more about it through Jewish Treats Shavuot Archive.
 Click here.